-Five symbol modifier characters that provide for a range of skin tones for human emoji were released in Unicode Version 8.0 (mid-2015).
-These characters are based on the six tones of the Fitzpatrick scale, a recognized standard for dermatology (there are many examples of this scale online, such as FitzpatrickSkinType.pdf12).
+Five symbol modifier characters that provide for a range of skin tones for human emoji were released in Unicode Version 8.0.
+These characters are based on the six tones of the Fitzpatrick scale. a recognized standard for dermatology.
 The exact shades may vary between implementations.